 With lockdowns in place, physical trips to the store or your office won’t be possible anytime soon.
 It’s important then to explore alternative channels to sell your business.
 Obviously, digital is the way to go.
 Set up a page where people can order products online.
 This can be in simple Google Forms posted on your social media page or a well-designed website with online shopping features such as carts and digital wallets.

 Meanwhile, if your main business is offering services, say, real estate consultancy or advertising, make yourself visible through webinars or premium content subscriptions.
 People at home are looking for ways to relieve boredom, remember.
 If they can tune in to your online training and learn a thing or two, then that’s not a waste of time, is it?
 Include in your marketing plan the sales channels you’ll be using.

 While social media is already given in every marketing plan, don’t just settle for setting up a winning fan page.
 Take note of the first tip: know your audience.
 People can’t go out and engage in personal interactions at the moment.
 With that, they’re craving some semblance of community.
 If you can provide that sense of fellowship and belongingness, then engagement with your customers and clients will increase.
 One effective way to provide that experience is to create your own social media group.

 It’s better if the group is centered around the lifestyle or advocacy your brand represents, rather than the brand itself.
 People don’t like to be sold to, especially during this time.
 But they will most definitely support your finance company if you give them exclusive advice on how to best use their money during the crisis.

-Times are changing, and so should your marketing strategy.
+Times are changing, and so should adopt an effective marketing strategy.
 Re-evaluate your plan and incorporate these strategies.
-The outbreak may be over in a few more months, but what you decide to do here now can surely bring a significant impact to your business in the long-run.
+The outbreak may be over in a few more months, but what you decide to do here now can surely bring a significant impact to your business in the long run.